 Harley K. Dubois

-A founding member of the Burning Man Board, Harley K. Dubois brings to bear over 15 years of project management, art and city planning experience.
+As a co-founder of Burning Man and founding board member of Burning Man Project, Harley K. Dubois possesses nearly 20 years of project management, art facilitation and city planning experience.

-Harley has an extensive education and history in the visual and performing arts, has been a fitness director and a San Francisco fire fighter.
+She is passionate about creating communities and service organizations with long-view legacies.
+Harley has received extensive education in the visual and performing arts, and at one time served as a San Francisco fire fighter.

 Michael Farrah has worked in government and politics at the municipal, state and national levels for the last 20 years.
 Farrah has worked as an advisor to public officials including San Francisco Mayors Edwin Lee, Gavin Newsom, and Frank Jordan, San Francisco Supervisors Michela Alioto-Pier, Bill Maher, Angela Alioto, Annemarie Conroy, and Barbra Kaufman, and United States Congressman Tom Lantos.